janvmusic/Learning/data-intensive-apps/chapter11.md

 **Message broker** => It's essentially a kind of database that is optimized for handling message streams.

 **Asynchronous** => When a producer sends a message, it normally only waits for the broker to confirm that it has buffered the message and does not wait for the message to be processed by consumers

+**Message Acknowledgment** => A client must explicitly tell the broker when it has finished processing a message, so the broker can remove it from the queue

+**Atomic commit** => We might have the problem of a transaction that fails in some nodes but succeed on others.
+We have to get all the nodes to agree: _all abort/rollback_ or _all of them commit_

+**Log** => An append-only sequence of records on disk.

+**Monotonic** => Always increasing or always decreasing, as the value of the independent variable increases;